weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 * Container `ecs-agent` corresponds to
   [Amazon's ECS Agent](https://github.com/aws/amazon-ecs-agent), which runs on all of the EC2 instances and is responsible for starting containers on behalf of Amazon ECS.
-Again, for simplification, the ECS Agent was represented out of Docker in the previous section's diagram.
+For simplification, the ECS Agent was represented out of Docker in the previous section's diagram.

 View the IP addresses of the HTTP Servers and the Data Producers by running: